Before booking a stay at a kennel, consider other options: taking your

 dog an indoor stall or pen connected directly to its own outdoor run (at

-considerably lower than facilities with separate runs on the survey question
+lower than facilities with separate runs.

 Are the runs and stalls large enough?
 Runs should be long enough for a